TheJacksonLaboratory/FunDataR/3_multivariate/lesson3.md

   `x2` when `x1` and `x2` are highly correlated, because every time `x1` changes,
   `x2` is changing in a related pattern.
-This can lead to nearly all the 'responsibility' for changes in `y` being assigned to `x1` and nearly none to `x2`, which means that the coefficient estimates can be quite far from their true population values (in this case, the `x1` coefficient will be inflated and the `x2` coefficient deflated).
+This can lead to nearly all the 'responsibility' for changes in `y` being assigned to `x1` and nearly none to `x2`, or vice-versa, which means that the coefficient estimates can be quite far from their true population values (in this case, the `x1` coefficient will be inflated and the `x2` coefficient deflated).
+Or the two coefficients can both end up being inflated in a way that they offset each other.
+That is, if `x1` is approximately the same as `x2`, then the predictions made by the formula `y = x1 + x2` will be approximatly the same as `y = 3 * x1 - x2` or `y = 4 * x1 - 2 * x2`,  or even `y = 300 * x1 - 298 * x2`, etc. That is, very similar predictions can be produced with wildly different coefficients, which makes the fitting process extremely unstable (reflected in the standard errors rising).
+We will discuss methods for dealing with highly correlated predictors in the machine learning section of this course.

 We saw some hint of this going on in the previous example.
 When we included the `I(wt ^ 2)` term, which is correlated with `wt` itself, it increased the